weakish/weakish.github.com/dive-into/pyinfra.md

 ## Inventory

-Currently I have only played with pyinfra on localhost.
+Currently, I have only played with Pyinfra on localhost.
 But pyinfra can also manage remote machines.

 ```sh